Quansight-Labs/uarray/docs/enduser_docs.rst

 End-user quickstart
 ===================

-Ideally, the only thing an end-user should have to do is set the backend and and its options.
+Ideally, the only thing an end-user should have to do is set the backend and its options.
 Given a backend, you (as the end-user) can decide to do one of two things: